SimonCropp/Delta/docs/mdsource/intro.include.md

 This approach works well when the frequency of updates is relatively low.
 In this scenario, the majority of requests will leverage the result in a 304 Not Modified being returned and the browser loading the content its cache.

-Effectively consumers will always receive the most current data, while the load on the server remains low.
+Effectively consumers will always receive the most current data, while the load on the server is reduced.